Skip to content

 Preparation:

-• Save your layout in Vial: open the “File” menu, then click “Save current layout”.
+• Save your layout in Vial by opening the “File” menu and then “Save current layout”

 Installation

-To reflash/update the keypad firmware, you need to put it into bootloader mode.
-You can do this in several ways (choose one):
+To reflash or update the keypad firmware, the keypad needs to be put into bootloader mode.
+You can do this in several ways, choose one:

 1. Bootmagic:

-• Wait until the controller enters bootloader mode and a mass-storage drive opens.
+• Wait until the controller enters bootloader mode and the mass-storage folder opens

 2. Using the RESET button:

-• Wait until the controller enters bootloader mode and a mass-storage drive opens.
+• Wait until the controller enters bootloader mode and the mass-storage folder opens

 3. Using the BOOT button:

-• Wait until the controller enters bootloader mode and a mass-storage drive opens.
+• Wait until the controller enters bootloader mode and the mass-storage folder opens

-• Copy or drag-and-drop the UF2 file; the controller should reboot immediately and start working in normal mode.
+• Copy or drag and drop the UF2 file, after which the controller should reboot immediately and start working in normal mode

-• Import your layout into Vial: open the “File” menu, then click “Load saved layout”.
+• Import your layout into Vial by opening the “File” menu and then “Load saved layout”